-The University, for historical and other reasons, includes the following units named "schools" that for all purposes function as academic colleges and are headed by academic deans: The School of Dentistry, The School of Medicine, and The David Eccles School of Business.
+The University, for historical and other reasons, includes the following units named "schools" that for all purposes function as academic colleges and are headed by academic deans: The School for Cultural and Social Transformation, The School of Dentistry, The School of Medicine, and The David Eccles School of Business.

-There are currently seventeen academic colleges: Architecture and Planning, Business, Dentistry, Education, Engineering, Fine Arts, Health, Humanities, Law, Medicine, Mines and Earth Sciences, Nursing, Pharmacy, Science, Social and Behavioral Science, and Social Work.
+There are currently seventeen academic colleges: Architecture and Planning, Business, Cultural and Social Transformation, Dentistry, Education, Engineering, Fine Arts, Health, Humanities, Law, Medicine, iii.

-iii.
 For historical and other reasons, in some instances, as authorized by the cognizant vice president, the name "college" is used to refer to a unit of the University which is not an academic college and does not have the full authority of an academic college.
-These currently include the "Honors College" (an interdisciplinary teaching program further described below), and the "Academic Advising Center" (with student advising and related responsibilities described in Policy 6-101 (/academics/6-101.php)).
+These currently include the "Honors College" (an interdisciplinary teaching program further described below), and the "University College" (with student advising and related responsibilities described in Policy 6-101).